simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *February 23rd*

 It is not easy to receive money through the Chinese post office.
-Since November, the post office has not been able to collect one thousand six hundred Mexican dollars.
-It is really ridiculous when one knows that the local general, by commission of the Governor-General is transferring ten thousand pounds of "personal savings" through here.
+Since November, the post office has not been able to collect 1,600 Mexican dollars.
+It is really ridiculous when one knows that the local general, by commission of the Governor-General is transferring 10,000 pounds of "personal savings" through here.

 We went to the Taotai to talk about our arms and the permission to sketch.
 The Taotai came to a resolution, "Try to paint and if the police prohibit it, then stop."
 Our arms became rusted from dampness.
 When we pointed it out, we were told by the interpreter of the Consulate, "Do not make too much fuss about it."
 Again we felt ourselves in a country not of justice, but in a country of personal license.
 We were also told that if Tu T'u (the Governor-General) will *find us worthy* then